ShaozhuDianxia/CleaningData/Codebook.md

 Still, you may want to register for the course Getting and Cleaning Data and see the Course Project descriptions.

+Besides, my attribution to external resources are contained in Readme.md.

 ## Logic of Code

 In my run_analysis.R script,